R0Wi-DEV/workflow_ocr/README.md

     <img src="doc/img/workflowengine_delimitation.jpg" width="75%" alt="NC Workflowengine">
   </p>

-Please bare that in mind when troubleshooting issues.
-Of course please still feel free to open new issues here, but it could be that we might need to redirect you to the [official NC Server project](https://github.com/nextcloud/server).
+Please keep that in mind when troubleshooting issues.
+Of course, feel free to open new issues here, but we might need to redirect you to the [official NC Server project](https://github.com/nextcloud/server).

-You can check Workflowengine related issues by trying to reproduce the same behaviour with different [workflow based apps](https://apps.nextcloud.com/categories/workflow).
-If they behave the same in terms of triggers and conditions, the issue is most likely related to the NC Workflowengine itself and cannot be fixed here.
+You can check issues related to the Workflowengine by trying to reproduce the same behaviour with different [workflow-based apps](https://apps.nextcloud.com/categories/workflow).
+If they behave in the same way in terms of triggers and conditions, the issue is most likely related to the NC Workflowengine itself and cannot be fixed here.
 ## Development

 ### Dev setup